 Strategies for coping with autism and schizophrenia

 R.V.
-Kuser is an individual with profound autism who works as a Teacher, Developmental Specialist, and Autism Consultant.
+Kuser is an individual with profound autism who works as a Teacher, Developmental Specialist, Autism Consultant, and Speaker.
 He is on a lifelong quest for ways to overcome personal difficulties with communication, behavior, and cognitive perception.
 The strategies he has developed are detailed in this book, which is targeted (but not limited to) parents, caregivers, and educators in the special-education community.

 Subjects such as tools and techniques for daily living, keeping the adult mind focused, the dynamics of childhood friends and play, adolescent social situations, enhancing learning, and ultimately finding one’s niche in the world are all discussed.
 Join R.V. in exploring how children and adults on the autism spectrum can learn to embrace their individuality and find their voices in today’s world.